-Introduction to Public Concept, Definition and Scope of Public Finance.
-Finance and theory of Public Functions of a Modern State and role of Budget Policy Goods. in a Modern State.
-Social or Public Goods and their Properties Private Goods and their Properties Models of Efficient Allocation of Resources.
-Government Budgeting and Definition, concepts, importance and Structure of Govt.
-Fiscal Policy budgeting.
+Introduction to Public Finance and theory of Public Goods. • · Definition and Scope of Public Finance. of a Modern State and role of Budget Policy in a Modern • Social or Public Goods and their Properties Private G bods and their Properties Models of Efficient Allocation of Resources.

+Government Budgeting and Fiscal Policy Definition, concepts, importance and Structure of Govt. budgeting.
 Legal framework for budgeting in Pakistan.
 Methods in public budgeting and properties & difference between Incremental and Zero-Based Budgeting.
 Capital Budgeting and long-term budgeting.
-Scope, Properties and Process of Program Budgeting , The concepts of Annual Budget Statement, Revenue Vs Development Budget Vs No-Development Budget, Surplus Vs Deficit Budget, Balanced Budget, Budget Constraint and budgetary adjustments.
+Scope, Properties and Process of Program Budgeting, The concepts of Annual Budget Statement, Revenue Vs Development Budget Vs No-Development Budget, Surplus Vs Deficit Budget, Balanced Budget, Budget Constraint and budgetary adjustments.
 Definition, instruments, Objectives, roles and limitations of Fiscal Policy.
-Public Revenue, Tax Criteria Various types of taxes, merits and demerits, effects of and Tax Incidence taxation on economy.
+Public Revenue, Tax Criteria and Tax Incidence Various types of taxes, merits and demerits, effects of taxation on economy.
 Cannons of Taxation.
-What are the differences between, merits and demerits of Benefit-received Theory and Ability to Pay Theory What is tax incidence, impact and criteria?
+What are the differences between, merits and demerits of Benefitreceived Theory and Ability to Pay Theory What is tax incidence, impact and criteria?
 Why?
 Calculation and reporting of Tax Expenditure.
 Public Expenditure Concept, nature and classification and cannons of Public Expenditure.
 Cannons of Financial propriety.
 Wagner's Hypothesis, various effects of Public Expenditure.
 Why governments do spend on Education, Health and Social Protection?
 Why governments pay grants and subsidies?
 The Schedule of authorized expenditure.
 Public Debt Meaning, classification and structure/ sources of Public Debt.
 Legal Framework, authority, roles and responsibilities of Governments institutions for public borrowing in Pakistan.
 The Concepts of Debt, Credit, Cash Grants, Technical Grants, Commodity Grants, Conditional Vs. unconditional grants and foreign Aid.
 The concepts of sovereign debt fund and economic sustainability.
 Estimating and reporting the Pension liability.
-National Finance Commission Legal Framework for taxation in Federal and Provincial of Pakistan and Divisible pool Governments- Constitutional provisions and of Taxes and straight Presidential Orders. transfers Distribution of Revenues and Grant-in-Aid Order 2010 Ratio for distribution of taxes among provinces, straight transfers, Sales Tax on Services and Grant-in-aid for provinces.
+National Finance Commission of Pakistan and Divisible Pool of Taxes and straight transfers Legal Framework for taxation in Federal and Provincial Governments- Constitutional provisions and Presidential Orders.
+Distribution of Revenues and Grant-in-Aid Order 2010 Ratio for distribution of taxes among provinces, straight transfers, Sales Tax on Services and Grant-in-aid for provinces.